 A classic example of the TB Woods Form-Flex capability was recently put to the test at a new pumping house in Malaysia.
 The original design incorporated 4 very heavy cardan shafts to span a vertical distance of 13.89 metres.
 During an upgrade of the motors within the plant, to cope with increasing demand, it became apparent that due to poor bearing mounts, large inertia and unbalanced cardan shafting, the plant could not safely operate more than about 5-6 of 9 pumps at a time.

-By being able to utilise well over 30 years of the technical expertise, ABSSAC engineers suggested a 3 section lightweight composite Form-Flex coupling design to comfortably transmit the 820Kw at 1500rpm.
+By being able to utilise well over 3 decades of the technical expertise, ABSSAC engineers suggested a 3 section lightweight composite Form-Flex coupling design to comfortably transmit the 820Kw at 1500rpm.
 By reducing the weight of the system it also enabled one of the additional bearing mounts to be omitted, further improving vibration dampening within the design.

 Other applications where the Form-Flex couplings and composite shafting combinations have successfully been used include, cooling tower axial fan drives and gearbox to dredge pumps on under water dredging vehicles.